-Before entering Parliament, Paul was Director, Corporate and Regulatory Affairs, at Optus for eight years; established a consulting firm serving the communications sector; and in 2009 his book about broadband, Wired Brown Land was published by UNSW Press.
+Before entering Parliament, Paul was Director, Corporate and Regulatory Affairs, at Optus for eight years, and established a consulting firm serving the communications sector.
+His 2009 book about broadband, Wired Brown Land, was published by UNSW Press; in 2021 his book Governing in the Internet Age was published by Monash University Press

 Earlier in his career Paul was Chief of Staff to the Minister for Communications in the Howard Government, Senator Richard Alston.